jamf/regatta/docs/design.md

 ## Tables

-The Regatta support the notion of tables throughout its API.
+The Regatta supports the notion of tables throughout its API.
 The tables could be imagined as sort of keyspaces or schemas.
 Each table is its own Raft group replicating within a single location, while also being a single replication unit for cross-location replication.
 That said, all the API guarantees regarding consistency are always scoped to a single table.
 There is no guarantee of data consistency within multiple tables.